mouadDahhoumi/payment-gateway-mouadDahhoumi/README.md

 ## Register Merchant

-Process a transaction by providing payment details.
+Register a merchant by providing a name.

 - **URL**: `/api/merchants`
 - **Method**: `POST`